 Contemporary – A routine that incorporates modern vocabulary while still staying true to classical ballet dance techniques.
 Routines are usually performed to music other than classical.

 Mr. and Miss Ultimate Title - Ultimate Title contestants compete in a separate category than soloist.
-We recommend that all those competing for Ultimate Title be in the Elite Level, although we will not prohibit anyone from entering the title category.
-All Ultimate Title competitors will be judged on the Elite Competitive scoring system.
+All Ultimate Title competitors will be automatically placed into the Elite level and judged on the Elite Competitive scoring system.

 Mr./Miss Mini Ultimate Dance Ages 7 and under